Mikaela/mikaela.github.io/articles/guides/Windows.html.md

 and save.
 Note that the second line must be empty.

 Now try booting from the stick and press "install".
-You will get a menu asking whether you want to install "Windows 8 Pro" or "Windows 8" (this doesn't work with Enterprise).
-If you don't want to boot, press the X on top right corner and then click it again and your computer reboots.
+You will get a menu asking whether you want to install "Windows 8 Pro" or "Windows 8" (with Windows 7 you would see all versions except Starter if you use 64-bi disk).
+If you don't want to install, press the X on top right corner and then click it again and your computer reboots.

-This method also removes asking of product key from installation.
+If you don't have license for that Windows version which you installed, don't worry.
+You can extent the trial period using the method below.

 </div>